drhaney/pt100rtd/README.md

 A high excitation current causes RTD self-heating which militates against accurate measurement.
 Self-heating can be corrected for only if the measurement conditions are known beforehand . . . which they generally aren't.

+Generally speaking, self-heating error is mitigated by liquid immersion thermometry but reading an accurate air or gas temperature is more problematic.

 ## HOW